shekharc3/shekharc3.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my academic webpage"
+title: "Welcome to My Academic Webpage"
 author_profile: true
 redirect_from:
   - /about/